 Sake Bar Decibel – This sake bar in a basement serves hundreds of different kinds of sake (and some basic Japanese appetizers).
 It’s tiny, cozy, and a little too warm, but you know the large Japanese clientele means it’s good.
 Some of the best sake I’ve had has been served here.

 The Back Room – Located down an alley and, literally, through a back entrance, this Prohibition-style bar features drinks served in teacups (they were used back in the 20’s to deceive cops.
-It’s a nice touch!) set in a library-style room.
-It’s a popular late night spot on the weekends.
+It’s a nice touch!) in a library-style room.
+It’s a popular late-night spot on the weekends.

 Death & Company – My favorite cocktail bar in the city, this Prohibition-style bar is for serious cocktail lovers.
-They make the best martinis I’ve ever had – ones so smooth that it’s like drinking water.
-If you’re looking for good quality cocktails, there’s no other place to visit.
-It gets very crowded here and the wait to get in can be up to an hour but luckily, there are nearby bars to hang out at while you wait.
+They make the best martinis I’ve ever had—so smooth, it’s like drinking water.
+If you’re looking for high-quality cocktails, there’s no other place to visit.
+It gets very crowded here, and the wait to get in can be up to an hour, but luckily, there are nearby bars to hang out at while you wait.

 The Thirteenth Step – This is your typical college bar with dollar beer on Tuesday nights.
 If you want to get drunk on cheap beer, this is the place to do it.
 Dollar beers are a rarity here in NYC and while I have no desire to party with kids using fake IDs, I’ll stop in for some cheap drinks on my way to another bar.

 The Standard Biergarten – Famous, celebrity-prone, and not like anything you’ll ever find in Germany, the Standard’s beer garden is still a great place for drinks.
-The picnic tables allow you to talk to your friends or make some new ones, there are ping pong tables, and the casual after work environment makes it overall a great place to hang out with your friends.
+The picnic tables allow you to talk to your friends or make some new ones, there are ping pong tables, and the casual, after-work environment makes it a great place to hang out with your friends.

 Finally, besides food and drink, here are two museums that don’t get enough love: